Renewable Diesel Basics

 Renewable Diesel is Relatively New

-Renewable diesel is one of the newer alternative fuels on the market but has quickly become popular because it effectively reduces emissions, delivers strong performance and has up to 85% less sulfur than ultra-low sulfur diesel (ULSD).
-As clean air regulations and sustainability goals become more common, this fuel will continue growing in popularity.
+Renewable diesel is one of the newer alternative fuels on the market but has quickly become popular because it effectively reduces greenhouse gas (GHG) emissions, delivers strong performance and has up to 85% less sulfur than ultra-low sulfur diesel (ULSD).
+As lower carbon air regulations and targets become more common, this fuel will continue growing in popularity.

 Renewable Diesel vs. Biodiesel